 Create a project

-Finally, with Python and an understanding of some of the frameworks available, the next step is to combine it all and actually make something with Python and those frameworks.
-Once again, we’ve compiled a list of resources focused on building projects that you can make with your newfound skills.
-What sort of project you make is up to you, but learning to actually apply the programming knowledge you learn is half the battle.
+Finally, with Python and an understanding of some of the frameworks available, the next step is to combine it all and actually use Python and those frameworks to make some Python programs.
+Once again, we’ve compiled a list of resources focused on building projects that you can make with your newfound software development skills.
+What sort of project you make is up to you, even if you dive into machine learning, but learning to actually apply the programming knowledge you learn is half the battle.

 - Super quick Python automation ideas by Kalle Hallden